xsteadfastx/fortlit/README.md

 or

-1. Be sure you have Python 3.6 installed
+1. Be sure you have Python 3.6  or Python 3.7 installed
-2. Download pex file from [release](https://github.com/xsteadfastx/fortlit/releases)
+2. Download `pyz` file from [release](https://github.com/xsteadfastx/fortlit/releases)
 3. Move it to a place in your `$PATH`

 ### Fish Shell